nevetS/Emacs-Configuration/README.md

-This is the README for the git repository.

-This emacs configuration is not functional at this time.

 The goal of setting this up is to be able to easily pull my emacs configuration from machine to machine, account to account and have it work seamlessly - the only necessary step being to initialize a git repository in emacs.d and pull from github.

+This branch is deprecated, but should still work to create a CEDET enabled emacs environment, at least with emacs 23.x, if not 24.

-CUSTOMIZATIONS
+# CUSTOMIZATIONS

  * file backups
     * file backups are all stored in ~/.emacs.d/backup
     * 20 new versions of backups are saved